Alert Monitors

 Alerting on connection errors

-You can set up an alert monitor to notify you if a connection in an instance becomes invalid (i.e. credentials expired or have been revoked, an API is down, etc).
+You can set up an alert monitor to notify you when a connection expires or becomes invalid (for example, if credentials have been revoked or an API is down).
 To alert on connection errors, create a new alert monitor and select Connection Threw an Exception as the trigger.

 Editing existing alert monitors

 To modify an existing alert monitor, click Instances on the left-hand sidebar and then select an instance.
 Under the instance's Monitors tab, select a monitor.
-This will bring you to the same screen you saw when you created the monitor, where you can modify who is notified under what conditions under the Details tab.
+This brings you to the same screen you saw when creating the monitor, where you can modify notification settings under the Details tab.

 Deleting an alert monitor